mbrychczynski/iOS-Developer-Portfolio/README.md

 >|  iPadOS    |    @State    |
 >|            |  @FocusState |

 In this project, I learned about the basic structure of SwiftUI apps.
-I also learned how to build forms and sections, create navigation views and navigation bar titles.
+I also learned how to build forms and sections, and create navigation views and navigation bar titles.
 Additionally, I discovered how to store program state using the @State and @FocusState property wrappers.
-I gained knowledge on creating user interface controls such as TextField and Picker, and I learned how to generate views in a loop using ForEach.
+I learned how to create user interface controls such as TextField and Picker and how to generate views in a loop using ForEach.